 AI can improve recruitment efficiency—but it can also introduce new risks: bias, privacy issues, poor transparency, and over-reliance on automation.

 The safest path is to treat AI like any other high-impact system: define the purpose, control the data, measure outcomes, and keep humans accountable.
+The technology is only as good as the process around it, so the organisations that get value from AI in recruitment are usually the ones that already run disciplined hiring and apply the same governance discipline to the tools they adopt.

 Exploring technology-enabled workforce solutions?
 See technology solutions.